kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 ---
 ## Introduction
 <p style="text-align: justify">
-The processes of deriving a yield curve has many names in the finance industry, it can be called for example: finding the redemption curve, constructing the term structure of interest rates, stripping and etc. In this blog post we will go through the process of constructing the yield curve for the Bloomberg SEK (vs. 6M STIBOR), also known as 348, with the help of the Python package QuantLib.
-When reading this tutorial consider that the main goal is to learn how to bootstrap interest rate curves with Quantlib and that Bloomberg's curve will be our answer key to make sure that everything is correct regarding dates, day count and calendar conventions.
-Moreover, it is assumed that the reader is familiar with instruments such as deposits and swaps - why else would you end up here.
+The process of calculating a yield curve has many names in the finance industry. it can be called finding the redemption curve, constructing the term structure of interest rates, stripping and so on.
+In this blog post we will go through the process of constructing the yield curve for the Bloomberg SEK (vs. 6M STIBOR), also known as 348, with the help of the Python package QuantLib.

+When reading this tutorial consider that the main goal is to learn how to bootstrap interest rate curves with QuantLib and that Bloomberg's curve will be our answer key to make sure that everything is correct regarding dates, day count and calendar conventions.
+Moreover, it is assumed that the reader is familiar with instruments such as deposits and swaps - how else would you end up here?

 The packages that are needed for this tutorial are:
 - QuantLib